-An Ecological Review Panel (ERP) will be established by the Transport Agency prior to the compensationcommencement of construction in order to provide specialist ecological ander pest management advice to the New Plymouth District Council.
+An Ecological Review Panel (ERP) will be established by the Transport Agency prior to the compensation commencement of construction in order to provide specialist ecological ander pest management advice and recommendations to the New Plymouth District Council.
 Designation Condition 33 of the Designation describes the Ecological Review PanelERP and its purpose.
-The panel will comprise three independent, suitably qualified experts with skills in terrestrial ecology and pest management.
-The ERP shall comprise one member from DOC, Ngāti Tama and the Transport Agency as agreed with NPDC.
-From time to time, additional expertise may also be added to the panel, in accordance with the Condition 33.
+The panelERP will comprise three independent, suitably qualified experts with skills in terrestrial ecology and pest management.
+The ERP shall comprise: one member from each of DOC, Ngāti Tama and the Transport Agency as agreed with NPDC.
+From time to time, additional expertise may also be added to the panelERP, in accordance with the Condition 33.

-The purpose of the panel is to provide expert advice to the CouncilNPDC, if such advice is required, in the following circumstances only.
-This advicse shall be limited to:
+The purpose of the panelERP is to provide expert advice and recommendations to the CouncilNPDC, if such advice is required, in the following circumstances only.
+This advices shall include be limited to:

-- To-Rreviewing material amendments to the ELMP (under Condition 11 of the Designation). - Reviewing the location and design of kiwi exclusion fencing (if required). - To rReviewing the pest management methods to be employed in the PMA. - To rReviewing the results of pest monitoring and any changes to the pest management methods and the PMP needed to achieve the pest densities set out in the ELMP. - To rReviewing the annual reporting required under Designation Condition 321 of the Designation.
+- To-Rreviewing material amendments to the ELMP (under Condition 11 of the Designation). - Reviewing the report produced by the Project's bat and restoration ecologists containing the proposed reconfigured PMA under Scenario 3 (see section 9.3.2.2) and providing recommendations to NPDC for consideration prior to certification.
+This situation will widen the ERP's scope of review and it may need new expertise and members. - Reviewing the location and design of kiwi exclusion fencing (if required). - To rReviewing the pest management methods to be employed in the PMA. - To rReviewing the results of pest monitoring and any changes to the pest management methods and the PMP needed to achieve the pest densities set out in the ELMP. - To rReviewing the annual reporting required under Designation Condition 33 (a) (ii) of the Designation Conditions 2 of the Designation.

-The ERP shall remain in place until all actions required under the condition have been completed.
+The ERP shall remain in place until all actions required under the Condition 33-condition have been completed.